-A short charter flight will return guests to the O R Tambo International Airport, where they will be met and transferred to their hotel.
+A last morning game drive is followed by a transfer to a local airstrip for a charter flight that will return guests to the O.R.
+Tambo International Airport.
+Here you will be met and transferred to your overnight accommodation.
 If time allows, guests will enjoy a short tour of South Africa's capital city - Pretoria.
 The Union Buildings, with its commanding views of the city, will be on the agenda.
 The building currently houses the office of the South African president.
 Designed by the famous British architect Sir Herbert Baker, it is regarded as one of the country's architectural masterpieces.

-After breakfast, guests are transferred to the airport.
-A flight of just under two hours will bring them to the town of George, where they will be met by their guide and make their way past Knysna to the town of Plettenberg Bay.
+During the morning, guests are transferred to the airport for a flight of just under two hours to George on South Africa's southern coast.
+Here you will be met by your African Sky guide and transferred for a scenic drive to the overnight accommodations in Knysna.
 En route, a visit is made to the Knysna Elephant Sanctuary.
 The sanctuary provides a safe haven for African elephants and offers interactive elephant experiences.
 Experience the famous Knysna forest alongside the African elephants on a guided nature walk through the fynbos at an elephant pace.
-The tour then makes its way to the overnight destination of Plettenberg Bay.

-After a relaxing lunch, guests will enjoy a boat cruise departing from the Plettenberg Bay Harbor.
-The Discovery Cruise will typically provide guests with the opportunity to look for dolphins and visit the seal colony on the Robberg Peninsula.
-During the whale season (May to November), guests will have an opportunity to get within a couple of feet of some of the largest creatures on the planet when they board the Premium Cruise.
+Some time set aside for lunch is then followed by a boat cruise departing from the Plettenberg Bay Harbor.
+The Discovery Cruise will typically provide guests with the opportunity to view dolphins and visit the seal colony on the Robberg Peninsula.
+During the whale season (May to November), guests will have an opportunity to get within a couple of feet of some of the largest creatures on the planet - the southern right whale.

 The day is spent at leisure relaxing on one of the fine beaches in the area.
 Nature lovers will be enchanted by the beautiful fynbos, which attracts a wide variety of birds and butterflies, and magnificent views of the Outeniqua and Tsitsikamma Mountains surrounding the area.

 A morning visit is made to the Two Oceans Aquarium.
 The Two Oceans Aquarium on the V&A Waterfront showcases the incredible diversity of marine life found in the Indian and Atlantic oceans.
 With over 3 000 living sea animals, including sharks, fish, turtles and penguins, guests will experience one of the finest marine life collections in the world.
-After the aquarium visit, guests are transferred to Cape Town International Airport for a flight back to their country of origin.
-A luxury five star family tour of South Africa should be painted in your memories forever.
+After the aquarium visit, guests are transferred to Cape Town International Airport, for a flight back to their country of origin a memorable family holiday.

 These four star tours offer absolute adventure without straining the budget.